Mansi-Vasant-Patel/Color_palette_generator/README.md

 # Color_palette_generator

-### Domain: ### Design
-Web application where user need to upload their website template and he will be given the analysis report of what all UI principles are getting violated and user can get a colour palette suggestion based on the description of what his/her website is about.
-And user can apply those palettes on the templates available on website.

-Objectives:
-• To help user in understanding their UI.
-• To give the report of what all UI principles and getting violated and what all principles are missing.
-• To help user in identifying the best colour palette for his website based on his description
-• To help user better understand the colour palette by applying them on different palettes
+User can get the colour palette suggestion from which he can select which palette he/she will be using.
+Also, user can upload images and we can get the colour palette out of it.
+The user can see how the colour palette looks by applying them on the templates available on the web application.

+### Functional requirements:
+• Different colour palette should be generated when user clicks on generate button.
+• User should be able to upload the images.
+• Colour palette should be extracted from the image uploaded by the user.
+• The colour palette should be applied to the template.